 About Us

 Freedom Rowers was established 2004 under the vision of Diana Lobien as a competitive rowing program serving as an alternative to the ball oriented sports typically offered by the schools and county programs.
 Diana forged our relationships with the YMCA, Evergreen Cove, and town committees to give us a solid base of operation.
-She stayed with the team until the spring of 2011, when she passed the job to our current Executive Director, Chris Gill.
+She stayed with the team until the spring of 2011, when she passed the job of Executive Director and Coach to Chris Gill who retired in the spring of 2023.

 We are a 501(c)(3) educational non-profit with no school affiliation; our funding is derived from the support of private donors and program fees.
 Freedom Rowers is open to students aged 13 – 18 in schools from Talbot, Caroline, Dorchester, Queen Anne Counties as well as home schooled children.